 Canoeing is a popular sport at Monmouth School for Boys.
 The school pool, River Wye and a range of trips keep pupils of all ages engaged in this exciting outdoor pursuit.
-The Canoe Club made several trips this year including a visit to the ever popular upper Usk – a playground of white water on which newly-learned skills were tested to the full.
+The Canoe Club makes several trips a year including a visit to the ever popular upper Usk – a playground of white water on which newly-learned skills are tested to the full.

-A very active year in the Canoe Club saw five students from Years 10 and 11, who have been honing their skills at the Cardiff White Water Centre in slalom-training sessions on Tuesday evenings, successfully completing their BCU 3* Award.
-Their assessment took place on a swollen Upper Usk on the last wintery weekend of the Lent Term when all other sports fixtures were, not surprisingly, cancelled.
+The Canoe Club has seen five students from Years 10 and 11, who have been honing their skills at the Cardiff White Water Centre in slalom-training sessions on Tuesday evenings, successfully completing their BCU 3* Award.
+Their assessment took place on a swollen Upper Usk on a wintery weekend when all other sports fixtures were, not surprisingly, cancelled.
 The boys showed no small amount of grit in some challenging conditions, demonstrating their ability both to paddle a river in spate and to rescue each other using ropes, boats and slings.

-In June this group enjoyed taking on the infamous “Graveyard” section of the Tryweryn River in North Wales and spent two days at this national whitewater centre in baking heat enjoying the dam-release rapids.
-They again practised swift-water rescues and ran the mighty Bala Falls.
-This was part of the Llangollen Camp which saw 13 kayakers spending the second weekend of Half term in this beautiful valley.
+The groups have enjoyed taking on the infamous “Graveyard” section of the Tryweryn River in North Wales and have spent two days at the national whitewater centre enjoying the dam-release rapids.
+They practise swift-water rescues and run the mighty Bala Falls.
 The intermediate group ran a section of the River Dee and practised their white water skills on the Slalom Site at Mile End Mill.
-They gained a lot of confidence in water that was bath-time temperature and there was a lot of swimming down the rapids.
-An evening trip over the Pontystyclle canal viaduct saw them paddling 200 feet above the Dee valley.
+They gained a lot of confidence in water and there was a lot of swimming down the rapids.
+A trip over the Pontystyclle canal viaduct saw them paddling 200 feet above the Dee valley.

 Watch this short video of our Llangollen Trip this year: